Ennismore-Gamer/Ennismore-Gamer/README.md

 - 👋 Hi, I’m @Ennismore-Gamer, but you can call me Ennismore.
 - 👀 I’m interested in making code for .public use
-- 🌱 I’m currently learning the basics.
+- 🌱 I’m currently learning the basics of coding with GitHub
 - 💞️ I’m looking to collaborate on nothing currently.
 - 📫 How to reach me: hhgrunfeld@gmail.com
 - 😄 Pronouns: he/him.